Fitz, Shropshire

-Fitz is a small village and former civil parish, now in the parish of Pimhill, in Shropshire, England.
+Fitz is a village in the civil parish of Bomere Heath and District, in Shropshire, England.
 It is close to the River Severn, downstream from Montford Bridge and upstream of Shelton, near Shrewsbury.
 In 1931 the parish had a population of 241.
 On 1 April 1934 the parish was abolished to form Pimhill, part also went to Montford.

 Fitz has a red-brick church named for Saint Peter and Saint Paul, built in 1722 and restored in 1915 by Sir Aston Webb.
 Eighteenth-century mathematician Edward Waring is buried in the churchyard.

 Fitz Manor, which dates at the oldest to about 1450, is run as a bed-and-breakfast establishment and is a grade II listed building.